- How often do air filters need to be changed?

 A dual-fuel system involves a heat pump, an indoor coil, and a gas furnace working together to heat your home.
 The heat pump does most of the work, but the furnace is used as a backup.
 If the temperature drops below a certain point, the heat pump will not be able to meet your needs and the furnace will take over.
 This is a very efficient system that may save you energy.
 Schedule a consultation to decide if a dual-fuel system is the best option for your home.

-In terms of energy efficiency, the general rule is, in summer: the higher, the better, and in winter: the lower, the better.
+In terms of energy efficiency, the general rule is, that in summer: the higher, the better, and in winter: the lower, the better.
 However, the point of air conditioners and furnaces is to keep your home comfortable.
 Therefore, you need to find the right balance for you between comfort and energy efficiency.
 For energy efficiency and lower bills, we recommend keeping your thermostat around 78 degrees in the summer and 68 degrees in the winter.

 In addition to your personal preferences, your home’s efficiency in terms of insulation, ducts, air filters, whether you have ceiling fans, whether your vents are blocked, and other factors can affect the optimal temperature for your home.